Skip to main content

 Written by Brandon

-The Moneybox Cash ISA can be opened with a minimum first deposit of £500, or by transferring in an existing ISA, and currently offers an interest rate of up to 4.75% AER (variable).
+The Moneybox Cash ISA can be opened with a minimum first deposit of £500 or by transferring in an existing ISA, and it currently offers an interest rate of up to 4.00% AER (variable).

-There’s no limit to the number of withdrawals you can make, but if you withdraw four or more times within each 12-month period from the date of opening your Cash ISA, you’ll receive the lower rate for the rest of that period and lose the bonus rate if this is within your first 12 months.
+There’s no limit to the number of withdrawals you can make, but if you withdraw four or more times within each 12-month period from the date of opening your Cash ISA, you’ll receive the lower rate for the rest of that period and lose the bonus rate if this is within your bonus period.
 The number of withdrawals you can make without impacting your rate will reset yearly on the date you opened your Cash ISA.

 Did this answer your question?